cssnr/stack-deploy-action/CONTRIBUTING.md

 > [!WARNING]
 > This guide is a work in progress and may not be complete.

-This is a basic contributing guide and is a work in progress.
+Note: This guide is not updated for Compose but those tests work the same way.

 ## Workflow